Hans Georg von Mackensen: Ambassador in Rome

-In February–March 1938, the Anschluss took part as the Austrian Nazis with strong support from Germany overthrew the Austrian government.
-As Austria had been in the Italian sphere of influence, Hitler was concerned about the possible rupture with emerging Axis with Italy.
+In February–March 1938, the Anschluss took place as the Austrian Nazis with strong support from Germany overthrew the Austrian government.
+As Austria had been in the Italian sphere of influence, Hitler was concerned about the possible rupture with the emerging Axis with Italy.
 Italy had a powerful navy, which would be useful given the increasing anti-British direction of German foreign policy.
 As warships took much time to build in contrast to airplanes and tanks, the Kriegsmarine was still in the early stages of its rearmament in the late 1930s, thus requiring Germany to build alliances with nations with strong navies such as Italy and Japan to strengthen Germany's hand against Britain.
 Mackensen was personally briefed by Hitler before departing for Rome.
 Upon arriving in Rome, Mackensen was greeted at the train station by Mussolini and Count Ciano.
 Anxious to make a good impression, Mackensen poured out effusive praise for Fascist Italy to his hosts and promised Mussolini that Germany was willing to make economic concessions in return for Italian acceptance of the Anschluss.
 Knowing that many within the Italian government were highly concerned about the possibility of an irredentist campaign to claim the German-speaking South Tyrol region of Italy, which had belonged to the Austrian empire until 1918, Mackensen repeatedly promised Mussolini that Germany regarded the frontier on the Brenner Pass as the established one and had no interest in South Tyrol.
 At the same time that Germany was starting to harshly criticise Czechoslovakia for its treatment of the people of the German-speaking Sudetenland, negotiations were started for a plan to expel the German population of South Tyrol into the Reich.
-Although, the German population of South Tyrol was the worse treated German-speaking minority in Europe where even speaking German in public was a criminal offense, the Nazi regime had no interest in South Tyrol, which stood in very marked contrast to the situation with the Sudetenland.
+Although the German population of South Tyrol was the worst treated German-speaking minority in Europe where even speaking German in public was a criminal offense, the Nazi regime had no interest in South Tyrol, which stood in very marked contrast to the situation with the Sudetenland.

 Hitler was highly concerned about the Anglo-Italian negotiations that led to the Easter Accords of 1938 as marking the start of a possible Anglo-Italian rapprochement.
 Mackensen was kept well informed about the state of the Anglo-Italian talks by Count Ciano.
 Under the Easter Accords, Britain accepted the claim of King Victor Emmanuel III to be emperor of Ethiopia, accepting the Italian annexation of Ethiopia, in return for which the Italians promised to start pulling their forces out of Spain.
 Mackensen reported to Berlin that the Easter Accords did not mark the beginning of better Anglo-Italian relations, saying that Mussolini just wanted the British to stop recognizing Haile Selassie as the rightful emperor of Ethiopia.
 On 25 August 1939, Mackensen personally delivered a letter to Mussolini from Hitler, stating that Europe was on the brink of war, saying Germany would invade Poland at any time and expected Italy to honor the Pact of Steel.